POM: Prescription only medicine

 Not known: Osteonecrosis of jaw (secondary to lymphoproliferative disorders).

 Uncommon: Inflammation and ulceration of the urinary bladder, renal impairment, disturbed micturition.

 Reproductive system and breast disorders

 Very rare: Loss of libido, impotence, gynaecomastia, oligospermia, impaired menstruation, vaginal discharge.

 Rare: Fever, wound-healing impairment.

-Not known: Asthenia, injection site necrosis.
+Not known: Asthenia, injection site necrosis, oedema.